SaraMehlis/QuickBites/README.md

   <li>Expand our recipes data base.</li>
   <li>Add images to every recipes so user know how the recipes will be looked like once cooked.</li>
   <li>Add signup section, so users can have weekly newsletters.</li>
+  <li>Add videos to the difficult recipes to make the instructions clear.</li>
 </ul>